Some heuristics on the gaps between consecutive primes: Maximal gap between consecutive primes

 {\bf Conjecture $\bf 4$} \bee G(x) \sim g(x)\equiv \frac{x}{\pi(x)} \big(2\log( \pi(x)) -\log(x) + c\big), \eee where $c=\log(C_2)= 0.2778769\ldots$.

-{\it Remark}: The above formula explicitly reveals the fact that the value of $G(x)$ is connected with the number of primes $\pi(x)$: more primes means smaller $G(x)$.
-It is intuitively obvious: if we draw randomly from a set of natural numbers $\{1, 2, ....
-N\}$ some subset of different numbers $r_1, r_2, .... r_k$ and calculate differences $\delta_i= r_{i+1}-r_i$, then for larger $k$ we will expect smaller $\delta_k$ --- more elements in the subset smaller gaps between them.

-For the Gauss approximation $\pi(x)\sim x/\log(x)$ the following dependence follows: \bee G(x) \sim \log(x) (\log(x)-2\log\log(x) + c) \eee and for large $x$ it passes into the well known Cramer's \cite{Cramer} conjecture: \bee G(x)\sim \log^2(x). \eee The examination of the formula (\ref{d_max}) and the formula (\ref{eCramer}) with the available results of the computer search is given in Fig.\ref{fig-G}.
+The above formula explicitly reveals the fact that the value of $G(x)$ is connected with the number of primes $\pi(x)$: more primes means smaller $G(x)$.
+For the Gauss approximation $\pi(x)\sim x/\log(x)$ the following dependence follows: \bee G(x) \sim \log(x) (\log(x)-2\log\log(x) + c) \eee and for large $x$ it passes into the well known Cramer's conjecture \cite{Cramer}: \bee G(x)\sim \log^2(x). \eee The examination of the formula (\ref{d_max}) and the formula (\ref{eCramer}) with the available results of the computer search is given in Fig.\ref{fig-G}.
 The lists of known maximal gaps between consecutive primes we have taken from our own computer search up to $2^{48}$ and larger from web sites www.trnicely.net and www.ieeta.pt/$\sim$tos/gaps.html.
-The largest known gap 1476 between consecutive primes follows the prime $1425172824437699411=1.42\ldots\times10^{18}$.
-On these web sites tabulated values of $\pi(x)$ can be also found and we have used them to plot the formula (\ref{d_max}).
+The largest known gap 1510 between consecutive primes follows the prime $6787988999657777797=6.788 \ldots\times10^{18}$.
+On these web sites tabulated values of $\pi(x)$ can also be found and we have used them to plot the formula (\ref{d_max}).
 Let $\nu_G(T)$ denotes the number of sign changes of the difference $G(x)-g(x)$ for $2<x<T$.
 There are 33 sign changes of the difference $G(x)-g(x)$ in the Fig.\ref{fig-G} and $\nu_G(T)$ is presented in the inset in Fig. \ref{fig-G}.
-The least square method gives for $\nu_G(T)$ the equation $0.786\log(T) + 0.569$.
+The least square method gives for $\nu_G(T)$ the equation $0.78\log(T) + 0.63$.